Humbedooh/BabbleBot/README.md

 BabbleBot
 =========

-An IRC repository bot written in Lua
+An IRC repository bot written in Lua.
+Currently supports local git/svn repos as well as remote svn repos.
+More documentation to come as the project matures.